 As the old proverb goes: There is more than one way to skin a cat.
 The same can be true for mixed-use developments.

-Depending on the area and construction budget, developers and investors may incorporate trends such as ground-level retail, entertainment-anchored retail centers and adaptive reuse differently.
-Regardless, the main goal is to attract residents and visitors and curate a unique blend of activity.
+Depending on the area and construction budget, developers and investors may incorporate trends such as ground-level retail, entertainment-anchored retail centers, and adaptive reuse differently.
+Regardless, the main goal is to attract residents and visitors and curate a unique blend of activities.

-Houston is home of many projects that embrace this growing trend to blend housing, retail and office space to create an all-inclusive district.
-In advance of Bisnow's Retail & Mixed-Use event Oct.
-18, we looked at two thriving mixed-use projects.
+Houston is home to many projects that embrace this growing trend to blend housing, retail, and office space to create an all-inclusive district.
+In advance of Bisnow’s Retail & Mixed-Use event on October 18, we looked at two thriving mixed-use projects.

 Strategy 1: Office-Driven New Build

 “We are trying to build a complete community,”Warren Wilson

 Executive Vice President of CDC Houston, Owner, and Co-Developer of Springwoods Village

 Since breaking ground about eight years ago, Springwoods Village has transformed into a massive mixed-use environment that houses several multifamily and single-family housing projects, hotels, restaurants, shops, and major employment hubs in Spring.
 And, it continues to expand.